Kimchi

 The Lookup Tables

-Kimchi currently supports a single lookup table:
+Kimchi currently supports two lookup tables:

 /// The table ID associated with the XOR lookup table.